-Absolutely new in the field of music education in Italy, our Post-graduate specialist courses in music performance offer two years of training in solo piano, solo contemporary piano, violin and cello, and are recognised by the MIUR (Ministry for Education, Universities and Research).
+Absolutely new in the field of music education in Italy, our Post-graduate specialist courses in music performance offer two years of training in solo piano, solo contemporary piano, violin and cello, and are recognised by the Ministry.

 Each course offers: